Riding the Trend or Protecting Profits | Seelos Therapeutics Inc. (SEEL)

-Seelos Therapeutics Inc. (NASDAQ:SEEL) went down by -9.83% from its latest closing price compared to the recent 1-year high of $4.44.
-The company’s stock price has collected -12.79% of loss in the last five trading sessions.
-Press Release reported on 02/19/21 that Thinking about buying stock in Sundial Growers, Vaccinex, JMP Group, Seelos Therapeutics, or Northern Dynasty Minerals?
+Seelos Therapeutics Inc. (NASDAQ:SEEL) went up by 8.85% from its latest closing price compared to the recent 1-year high of $4.44.
+The company’s stock price has collected -9.29% of loss in the last five trading sessions.
+Press Release reported on 03/05/21 that Seelos Therapeutics Announces Completion of Open-Label Patient Enrollment of Proof of Concept Study of SLS-002 (Intranasal Racemic Ketamine) for Acute Suicidal Ideation and Behavior in Patients with Major Depressive Disorder

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.